jake-chipps/friendometer/_docs/index.md

 ## Overview

-This curriculum introduces students to programming physical computational artifacts.
+This curriculum is an introduction to programming physical computational artifacts.

 ### 1 Circuits
 - Design and create simple, parallel, and computational circuits.